espebra/filebin/README.markdown

 * Client side error handling.
 * Fix the blocking feature which is broken now, or even add a remove by request feature to let users knowing tags remove them.
 * Calculate the upload speed in bps and show it during upload progress.
+* Add Vagrant configuration to make it easy to get development environments up and running.